 - An unruly pile of pea roughage.

 It doesn’t take long to gather 4 lbs of pea pods.
 We picked and shelled three times, and froze the pea pods to store them and break down the cell walls.
 While the pea pods were still frozen, they went into the Cuisinart to be chopped.
 One reason to boil the pods is to sterilize them, but a pinch of potassium metabisulfite takes care of wild yeasts and bacteria, and careful sanitation of the equipment also helps.
+We started this batch of wine on July 29, 2017.

 Makes 1 gallon(-ish)